2018 New England Patriots season: Week 10: at Tennessee Titans

 This was the Pats' first loss to Tennessee in 16 years; coincidentally, it was also at Nissan Stadium (then known as Adelphia Coliseum).
 The blowout loss ended the Pats' six-game winning streak as they fell to 7–3.
 It was also the Pats’ first time meeting with former players Malcolm Butler and Dion Lewis since leaving the Pats to join the Titans in free agency.

 Week 12: at New York Jets

 With the win, the Patriots improved to 8–3.

 Week 13: vs. Minnesota Vikings

 With the win, the Patriots improved to 9–3.

 Week 14: at Miami Dolphins

 The Patriots lost to the Dolphins on a last second lateral at the end of regulation.
 With the heartbreaking loss, the Patriots fell to 9–4 for the first time since 2006.

 Week 15: at Pittsburgh Steelers

-This was the Pats' first loss to Pittsburgh for the first time since 2011 with a final score of 10–17.
+This was the Pats' first loss to Pittsburgh since 2011 with a final score of 10–17.
 With the loss, the Patriots fell to 9–5 for the first time since 2008.
+This would be the Patriots last loss to Pittsburgh until 2025.